raymond-1227/raymond-1227.github.io/README.md

 ## Read Me!

 Okay so, why did you read me?
-THERE IS NOTHING HERE THO.
+THERE IS NOTHING HERE.

 ### Where are the info?